jaideepbir/mcp-gateway-base/docs/dependencies-and-inventory.md

 # Dependencies and Inventory

-Version: 0.1
+Version: 0.2
 Status: Draft

-This document enumerates all dependencies (containers, packages, modules) across the project and provides a complete inventory of components.
+This document enumerates all dependencies (containers, packages, modules) across the project and provides a complete inventory of components for both local and cloud (GCP) deployments.

 ## 1. Containers and Services